Analysis | What alleged voter fraud in Paterson, N.J., tells us about November — and what it doesn’t

 This is an important distinction, so it’s worth reiterating.
 It is the case that your car could be stolen.
 Auto theft exists.
 There are even local gangs who steal cars regularly and sell them for parts.
 It is not the case, though, that there exists a national ring of car thieves who operate without detection, purloining and selling millions of cars a year.
-That auto theft exists does not strengthen the argument that auto theft exists at a scale where the system of auto ownership is imperiled.
+That auto theft exists does not strengthen the argument that auto theft exists at a scale in which the system of auto ownership is imperiled.

 In the past few months, Trump’s refined his allegations about fraud to center on the idea that an increase in voting by mail in November, spurred by the coronavirus pandemic, will lead to rampant abuse.
-Over and over, he’s alleged that there will be massive electoral fraud as a result of the mail-in process, hyping both anecdotes of small problems (mis-mailed ballots, isolated fraudulent ballots) or sweeping assertions of risk (foreign actors dumping ballots in the United States) to disparage the process broadly.
+Over and over, he’s alleged that there will be massive electoral fraud as a result of the mail-in process, hyping anecdotes of small problems (mismailed ballots and isolated fraudulent ballots) or sweeping assertions of risk (foreign actors dumping ballots in the United States) to disparage the process broadly.
 He seems to think that mail-in voting favors Democrats, something not supported by research.

 On Sunday, Trump elevated a new example to bolster his argument: the recent municipal elections in Paterson, N.J.